Student Stories

 Dailey was chosen to be the leader of her three-person group for a semester-long project, and although skeptical at first and uncomfortable in the leadership role, she learned valuable skills in delegation, active listening, and overcoming fear.
 "It made me realize I am capable of being in a leadership and management position in the future," she reflects.

-While HIM is an online program, Dailey feels supported by the teachers, program director, and other students in the program.
+While HIM is an online degree, Dailey feels supported by the teachers, program director, and other students in the program.
 She has gained valuable knowledge in medical coding, reimbursement, health care and statistics, privacy, security of health information, and more.
-When she completes her program at COCC, she is interested in becoming a medical coder or revenue cycle specialist.
+When she completes her degree at COCC, she is interested in becoming a medical coder or revenue cycle specialist.

 "It made me realize I am capable of being in a leadership and management position in the future."